KevinFocke/Photo_Mosaic/README.md

 This was a project-based learning experience.
 Skills I practiced:

 - Processing & analyzing image data non-destructively using the Pillow library
-- Generalizing the program so it can be used beyond its original use case
+- Generalizing the program to expand beyond the original use case
 - Improving program speed by caching cropped images & storing them in memory
 - Enabling ingress & egress of cropped images from and to bytestreams via Python pickles
 - Enabling program customization using preferences